tagohd/mono/Talk/Talk - Items/Talk - Legendary Artifacts/(Talk) Legendary Artifacts.md

 >Also, you're making the erroneous, though reasonable, assumption that my ideas follow the normal rules of causality.
 I actually came up with the idea that one of the artifacts is a CHALICE *first*, and *then* I had the idea that it was used to hold the poison.
 Similar process for BEE.
 I knew there were going to be 7 Artifacts, so I basically made a shell article, titled it "ARTIFACT 6", and made the description the first line of The Bee Movie script just for the lulz, and then I decided that it actually was just a giant bee.
 In other words, the purpose of each Artifact is not written in stone—in fact, they're written in Markdown :P Also, as implied in [[2.
 Plot Overview (Again)]], there's nothing saying the Artifacts can't have more than one purpose.
 The [[CRYSTAL OF GRELLNATH]], for example, is used in casting [[Longevity (Spell)|Longevity]] and also to summon [[Emperoress, The|The Emperoress]].
 >
 >Oh!
-Maybe the [[NEEDLE OF CALAGASH]] imparts some sort of stabilization, and that's why AL's earlier attempts at casting *Longevity* failed.
+Maybe the [[NEEDLE OF KALAGASH]] imparts some sort of stabilization, and that's why AL's earlier attempts at casting *Longevity* failed.
 >
 >Or maybe that's not what the NEEDLE does at all.
 Maybe because *Longevity* and *[[Reverse Fate]]* require so much mana, you need this specialized NEEDLE to seal the rift.
 (Wouldn't it need to be one of the Artifacts AL originally had then?
 Also, [[BFS 10000#^needle-ref|when you first suggested that one of the artifacts be a needle]], I got the impression that you meant more like a syringe than a sewing needle.)
 Instead, maybe THE BLADE has to be coated in [[BEE]] venom, and that slows the rate of decay of the SOULS.
 (So, then, what's the CHALICE for?
 Or maybe it shouldn't be a chalice at all.
 I only chose that because chalices seem to be fairly archetypal artifacts, e.g. The Holy Grail.)
 >